ali-gstraveller/next-crud-app-with-search/README.md

-Crud app with next js on the front end.
+Crud app with next js on the front end with search.